taig/babel/README.md

 - First class support for plurals
 - Great fit for Scala.js clients, since `java.util.Locale` is not used
-- Translation definitions in either code or a supported serialization format (e.g. JSON)
+- Translation definitions in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format
-- Allows lifting translations into data classes: no more `String` key look-ups
+- Decode translations into data classes
-- Creating translation subsets that are only suitable for a specific language, which can be useful for clients that request all translations for a single language
+- Easily share translations of a specific language with the frontend in JSON format
-- Open to arbitrary `String` formatting solutions (e.g. `String.format` or `java.util.MessageFormat`)
+- Typesafe alternative to `String.format` or `java.util.MessageFormat` argument injection
 - Dependency-free `core` module

 ## Installation